 2. Genetic disorders

-The prevalence of the group of genetic disorders shows no trends over time (2014-2022).
+The prevalence of the group of genetic disorders shows no trend over time (2015-2023).

 Down syndrome (trisomy 21) is the most prevalent chromosomal anomaly.
 The prevalence is stable over time.

-The prevalence of neural tube defects (anencephaly, spina bifida and encephalocele) seems to fluctuate over the years, and no trend is observed.
+The prevalence of neural tube defects (anencephaly, spina bifida and encephalocele) fluctuates from 2015 to 2023 and might seem to decrease in time, but no statistically significant trend is observed.

 Ventricular septum defects (VSD) are one of the most common heart defects.
 The prevalence is relatively stable over time.